 The title given to those Scouts who are undergoing the tests which may lead them to membership.
 Foxmen are not yet members of the Tribe.
 Foxmen are under the care of the Runners of the Tribe.

-The first rank bestowed upon boy members after successful completion of their testing.
+The first rank bestowed upon youth members after successful completion of their testing.
 Braves wear a single claw on their lanyards and may wear only dance coup.
 A Brave is expected to construct a costume, participate in Tribal activities and complete the specific requirements for advancement to Warrior.
 In order to be inducted into the Tribe of Mic-O-Say as a Brave, an individual must be less than 18 years of age.

 The rank bestowed upon an adult leader, 18 years of age or older, upon completion of the induction process.
 Honorary Warriors are encouraged to build a costume and participate in Tribal activities.
 They are not eligible for paint elevations.
 An Honorary Warrior may be selected for membership on the Tribal Council or Council of Chieftains.
 Honorary Warriors wear two claws mounted in a downward crescent.